 Why We Do This

 Even today, our IOP facility, where the Avedis Recovery story first began, does not look completely different.
 What makes the difference is the story within the original team members and our growth.
 They say recovery does not happen within four walls, and we do not use what we call the “Luxury Effect” to heal our clients.
 Many have a misconception of recovery, and in reverse.
 They believe that if a client comes into a magical castle, they will be able to heal.
 The more privileges (in terms of activities, play, and distractive elements) the more they will heal.

 This is not Avedis Recovery.
-We understand that recovery is one of the most painful and uncomfortable journeys a person can go through, therefore we make sure our clients understand that recovery occurs within the four walls of the human condition, not the external facility.
+We understand that recovery is one of the most painful and uncomfortable journeys a person can go through.
+Therefore, we ensure our clients understand that recovery occurs within the four walls of the human condition, not the external facility.
 We guide them through this approach right from the beginning and give them this knowledge through genuine care and compassion.
-Our model of recovery includes: A humble heart, insightful mind – able to detach one’s desires to their impulsive behaviors, a motivation that relies on ethics/morals, and the knowledge of addiction as an entity in itself filled with specific characteristics – not mistaken as the individual himself/herself and their personalities.
+Our model of recovery includes: A humble heart and an insightful mind.
+One must be able to detach one’s desires to their impulsive behaviors, a motivation that relies on ethics/morals, and the knowledge of addiction as an entity filled with specific characteristics.
+One must not be mistaken as the individual himself/herself and their personality.

 There is nothing fancy about Avedis Recovery from the outside, but from within, our growth has led to a deep connection with one another and especially ourselves.
-Only then, can we truly give what we have picked up within our journey to our clients.
-This is not a single travel within one path, it is an exploration that derives new and sometimes unpredictable paths that open along the way at a constant pace.
+Only then can we truly give our clients what we have picked up within our journey.
+This is not a single trip within one path, it is an exploration that derives new and sometimes unpredictable paths that open along the way at a constant pace.
 The choices we make, while admitting there could have been better choices is the true definition of transcendence.
-Sometimes, in order to move forward we have to take a step back.
+Sometimes, to move forward we have to take a step back.
 In every relationship that life brings us, the core of our story is transported with a single belief: If you promise and claim to do something, make sure you fulfill your promise.